vedi/cocos2dx-store/README.md

 > Your behaviour is an addition to the default behaviour implemented by SOOMLA.
 You don't replace SOOMLA's behaviour.

 The `Soomla` class is where all events go through.
-To handle various events, create your own event handler, a class that implements `Soomla.EventHandler`, and add it to the `Soomla` class:
+To handle various events, create your own event handler.
+You can inherit it from `Soomla.EventHandler` or create from scratch.
+After that add it to the `Soomla` class:

     Soomla.addEventHandler(yourEventHandler);
+or

+    Soomla.on(yourEventHandler);

 ## Error Handling